lemonadestar-lordsea/SPT-Modules/docs/packetsniffer.md

 Class180.method_12()
 {
-    // add this at the end, before "return text3;" var uri = new Uri(url);
+    // add this at the end, before "return text3;"
+    // in case you turn this into a harmony patch, text3 = __result
+    var uri = new Uri(url);
     var path = (System.IO.Directory.GetCurrentDirectory() + "\\HTTP_DATA\\").Replace("\\\\", "\\");
     var file = uri.LocalPath.Replace('/', '.').Remove(0, 1);